ladmerc/lp-solver/README.md

 # lp-solver
 A Python app that solves a linear programming problem using the two-phase method.
 The underlying solver is scipy's optimize.linprog.
 JQuery does all the front end heavy-lifting: generates the required tables, transforms the data to a format suitable for scipy.optimize.linprog, handles frontend validation.
+Flask handles request to and fro the server - serves webpage, handle routing, etc

 Server validation not yet implemented.
 Just a demo app.